elennick/retry4j/README.md

 ## Synopsis

 Retry4j is a simple Java library to assist with retrying transient or unreliable code logic.
-Code that may rely on connecting to an external resource that is intermittently available (ie: a REST API or external database connection) is one good example of where this type of library is useful.
+Code that may rely on connecting to an external resource that is intermittently available (ie: a REST API or external database connection) is a good example of where this type of library is useful.

 ## Basic Code Example